fvaleri/strimzi-debugging/sessions/004/README.md

 kafka.kafka.strimzi.io/my-cluster patched
 ```

-The previous command adds a new authentication field to the external listener, which is the endpoint used by clients connecting from outside using TLS.
+This command adds an authentication field to the external listener, which serves as the endpoint for external clients connecting via TLS.
-It also creates a Kafka user resource with a matching configuration.
+It also creates a KafkaUser resource with matching authentication settings.

 ```sh
 $ kubectl get ingress